Building a Powerful Team

 Your personnel requirements, that is.
 When it comes to location, given the host of free and affordable virtual-meeting tools that abound, there’s little argument left for demanding that everyone on your team be local and meet in the same leased office every day from 9 to 5.
 In addition to costing less than traditional employees, remote workers allow you the option of bringing in talent irrespective of physical location.
 So if the best financial analyst for your particular business is on the opposite coast with no desire to move, don’t let that be a barrier to hiring him or her.

 And if your business is not location-specific, consider extending that flexibility to office space.
-Leasing dedicated, full-time office suites can be a huge financial and logistical headache.
+Leasing dedicated, full-time custom private office suites can be a huge financial and logistical headache.
 Eliminate this — and gain access to multiple prime locations rather a single, fixed spot — by using shared, virtual, and/or temporary spaces.
 In the D.C. area, Metro Offices has been the leader in these kinds of office spaces for more than 25 years.
 Compare the cost of running your own office with the cost of letting Metro Offices do the work for you.

 Be open to possibilities